Azure-Samples/azure-python-labs/4-postgres-citus/README-ADVANCED.md

 # Real-Time Analytics on Azure Database for PostgreSQL - Hyperscale (Citus)

 Azure Database for PostgreSQL is a managed service that you use to run, manage, and scale highly available PostgreSQL databases in the cloud.
 This Quickstart shows you how to create an Azure Database for PostgreSQL - Hyperscale (Citus) server group using the Azure portal.
-You'll explore distributed data: sharding tables across nodes, ingesting sample data, and run queries that are automatically parallelized across multiple nodes.
+You'll explore distributed data: sharding tables across nodes, ingesting sample data, running queries that execute on multiple nodes, and learn how to use rollup queries to make real-time analytics even faster.

 ## Prerequisites